-There are three business simulations in the series, here you will find Operation Highflight, also take a look at the competency development opportunity in Exercise Brainwave, and our Dragon’s Den is extremely popular for graduate and sales team development.
+There are three business simulations in the series, here you will find the Operation Highflight Business Simulation.
+Also take a look at the competency development opportunity in Exercise Brainwave, and our Dragon’s Den is extremely popular for graduate and sales team development.

 Additional and bespoke scenarios can be included into the activities to align with your competency requirements.
 The activities also present an excellent opportunity for participants of an established group to practice new skills and transfer learning following a development initiative.